vlab-kaist/Neopjuki-v2/README.md

 ## Acknowledgements

-Thanks to [Junyeong Park](https://github.com/frechele) for helpful discussion about AlphaZero and other MCTS with Neural Networks based Methods.
+Thanks to [Junyeong Park](https://github.com/frechele) for helpful discussions about AlphaZero and other MCTS with Neural Networks based Methods.